anaconda/pyscript-tutorial/03_pyscript_com/best_practice_dev.md

-## A "dice roll" to improve your development experience in the browser
+## Best practice to work with Python in the browser

 When using PyScript, writing Python in the browser is as easy as including your Python code within the `<script type="py">` tag.